MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 Once you have shown the switch is saturated, build your design and answer the questions below:

 ### **Question 2.1**
-If you have correctly built the emitter-follower switch, you should see your output toggle between 3.3V and 0V as V<sub>signal</sub> varies above and below the reference voltage.
+If you have correctly built the common-emitter switch, you should see your output toggle between 3.3V and 0V as V<sub>signal</sub> varies above and below the reference voltage.
 Do you see this behaviour?

 Note!
 While the switch should have a HIGH value much closer to 3.3V, the LOW value might be slightly higher than 0V.
 This is fine, as long as it is safely lower than 0.7V (the maximum LOW value for the STM32).
 Why do you think this might be?